Drunk man on board Delhi-Bengaluru flight attempts to open emergency exit mid-air | Business

 - India

-The accused, Pratheek, son of Rajesh Kumar, from MIG-6, from Patrakarpuram in Kanpur was travelling by flight number 6E-308 on Friday.
+The accused, Pratheek, was travelling by flight number 6E-308 on Friday.
 He was in an inebriated state and was seated in 18F, a police officer told PTI.

-''The drunk passenger tried to create trouble for others seated in the plane and attempted to open the flap of the emergency exit,'' a police officer said.
+''The drunk passenger tried to create trouble for others seated in the plane and attempted to open the flap of the emergency exit,'' the police official said.

-The case was registered on a complaint by a crew member Tejaswi Shah under section 290 and 336 of the IPC and 11(A) of the Aircraft Act.
+A case was registered on a complaint by a crew member under sections 290 and 336 of the IPC and 11(A) of the Aircraft Act.

 Indigo Airlines too said in a statement that a passenger travelling on flight 6E 308 from Delhi to Bengaluru tried opening the flap of the emergency exit in an inebriated state.